 FreeMe’s custodianship programme invites individuals or corporate companies to become more invested in the daily activities of the organisation.
 For a monthly or annual subscription fee, custodians are given the opportunity to feel part the organisation by being given special insights into the organisation’s operations, and are kept up to date with all the organisation’s news and happenings.
 Custodians also receive invites to all FreeMe events, discounts on courses, a monthly in depth newsletter, and a certificate of appreciation.

-As a specialist urologist, whose job does not allow him a lot of free time to dedicate to his passion and hobby of wildlife rehabilitation, FreeMe’s custodian programme offered a mutually beneficial solution.
-This way, Conradie can still support and be actively involved in the daily activities of the organisation, albeit at a distance.
+As a specialist urologist, whose job does not allow her a lot of free time to dedicate to her passion and hobby of wildlife rehabilitation, FreeMe’s custodian programme offered a mutually beneficial solution.
+This way, Dr Conradie can still support and be actively involved in the daily activities of the organisation, albeit at a distance.